Marc A. Goldberg, M.D.

 Ophthalmologist – Cornea and External Diseases, Refractive Surgery

-Dr. Goldberg is a board certified ophthalmologist with additional fellowship training in advanced corneal, cataract, and refractive surgery.
+Dr. Goldberg is board certified by the American Board of Ophthalmology and has additional fellowship training in advanced corneal, cataract, and refractive surgery.
 He has devoted the majority of his practice to the medical and surgical treatment of the wide variety of corneal diseases, as well as cataract and other anterior segment diseases of the eye.
 In his practice, Dr. Goldberg employs medical and surgical interventions at the forefront of new clinical and academic advances in the field.
 His main surgical areas of expertise include the broad spectrum of corneal transplantation procedures, advanced cataract surgical techniques including premium new-technology lens implantation, and other ocular surface surgery for infectious, inflammatory, and neoplastic diseases of the anterior segment of the eye.
 Dr. Goldberg’s practice manages a large number of general ophthalmology patients, as well.

 After graduating Summa Cum Laude and Phi Beta Kappa from Duke University, Dr. Goldberg received his medical degree from Duke University School of Medicine.
 Dr. Goldberg then finished an ophthalmology residency at the California Pacific Medical Center in San Francisco and subsequently completed a prestigious two-year cornea and refractive surgery fellowship at the Washington University School of Medicine in St. Louis.
 At Washington University he was involved in research that led to the Food and Drug Administration’s approval of the excimer laser for use in the United States.
 After fellowship training and prior to moving to Tulsa, Dr. Goldberg served as Assistant Professor of Ophthalmology at the New York Eye and Ear Infirmary where he directed the Infirmary’s cornea and refractive surgery lecture series garnering the Infirmary’s Resident Teaching Award in that role.